A Records Management Plan sets out in detail an authority’s arrangements for managing its public records.

 The assessment process

-- Engagement with public authority to inform them of obligations under the act, and anticipated timelines for submission of an RMP.
+- We engage with a public authority to inform them of obligations under the Act, and timelines for submission of a plan.

-- The Keeper allows a period of time for authority to seek guidance from PRSA team regarding the submission of their RMP
+- The Keeper allows an opportunity for the authority to seek guidance from PRSA team regarding the submission of their plan.

-- Final report agreed by Keeper, sent to authority and published on National Records of Scotland website
+- Assessment report sent to authority and published on National Records of Scotland website.

-The Keeper will also encourage the authority to publish the agreed RMP or a redacted version on their own website.
+The Keeper will also encourage the authority to publish the agreed plan or a redacted version on their own website.

-The Keeper has the power to return an RMP without agreement.
-This can happen if the Keeper considers that the RMP does not set out proper arrangements for the management of the authority’s public records.
+The Keeper can return a plan without agreement.
+This can happen if the Keeper considers that the plan does not set out proper arrangements for the management of the authority’s public records.

 The Keeper must: